Light verb: Contrasted with auxiliary verbs and full verbs

 Light verbs differ from full verbs in that light verbs lack the semantic content that full verbs have.
-Full verbs are the core of a predicate, whereas light verbs form a predicate with another expression (often a noun) with full semantic content.
-This distinction is more difficult to illustrate, but it can be seen in the following examples involving reflexive pronouns:
+Full verbs are the core of a predicate, but light verbs form a predicate with another expression (often a noun) with full semantic content.
+That distinction is more difficult to illustrate, but it can be seen in the following examples involving reflexive pronouns: